Behind the scenes of the soft scarves of The Happy Scarf

 It started in a village in Suphanburi

-We were in the Dan Chang District in Suphanburi and with friends we visited a small village where scarves were woven by hand.
+We were in the Dan Chang District in Suphanburi and visited a small village where scarves were hand-woven with friends.

-The shack where the entire community’s stock was kept served as a showroom and point of sale.
+The shack where the community’s stock was kept served as a showroom and sales outlet.

 One of the weavers proudly showed us her work and that of her colleagues.